 - Infrastructure development in support of needs ranging from books to buildings

 At the end of 2001 and beginning of 2002, discussions were held with key people in established Quaker organizations (QBL, FAHE, FWCC, FCE, FUM, and Pendle Hill).
 It was determined both that these other organizations welcomed the initiative, and that none could adopt BQEF within its fold.
 A particularly valuable gathering of experienced Friends in Philadelphia in January 2002 impressed on Newton that BQEF had little chance of success unless it had staff and a five- or ten-year perspective.
 A five-year plan was prepared, and a budget for 2003, including staff, was approved in July 2002.

 Bernabé Yujra coordinated the work of BQEF in Bolivia informally in 2002.
 In 2003, he worked half-time for BQEF while retaining his job as a teacher.
 Since January 2004 Bernabé has been working full-time for BQEF.
 He now has a 3/4 time assistant, Juan, who helps with organizing workshops and keeping records.
-Former interns Alicia Lucasi and Ruben Hilari also work part-time in the office, Alicia prmarily with scholarship students and Ruben with volunteers and the English program.
+Former intern Alicia Lucasi also works part-time in the office, prmarily with scholarship students, volunteers and the Student Residence program.

 Bernabé brings to his work 20 years of experience as a teacher, several terms on the Executive Committee of INELA, six years working with Quaker Bolivia Link, and the respect of Friends in Santidad, Amigos Central, and INELA Yearly Meetings.